Peter Hoffmann

-Using docker multistage build to build turbodbc with pyarrow support on Debian 11
+Using Docker multi-stage builds to compile turbodbc with PyArrow support on Debian 11

-Turbodbc is a Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
-For maximum performance, turbodbc offers built-in NumPy and Apache Arrow support and internally relies on batched data transfer instead of single-record communication as other popular ODBC modules do.
+Turbodbc is a Python module for accessing relational databases via the Open Database Connectivity (ODBC) interface.
+For maximum performance, turbodbc offers built-in NumPy and Apache Arrow support and uses batched data transfer instead of single-record communication, as many other ODBC modules do.

-Building turbodbc with pyarrow support has some caveats as it has build time detection if pyarrow is installed and needs pybind and several debian dev packages to get the C++ compilation.
+Building turbodbc with PyArrow support has some caveats: it uses build-time detection to check if PyArrow is installed and requires pybind11 and several Debian development packages for the C++ build.

-By using docker multistage builds we can natively build turbodbc with pyarrow support without getting the dev packages into the final image.
+By using Docker multi-stage builds, we can build turbodbc with PyArrow support natively, without adding the development packages to the final image.

-First step is the base image that has all necessary debian packages to run turbodbc later on:
+The first step is the base image that includes all necessary Debian packages to run turbodbc later:

 # syntax=docker/dockerfile:1